Assistant Research Professor and Director, Policy Research and Systems Change Lab

 Dr. Hanna is an Assistant Research Professor and Research Fellow for the Social Science Research Center (SSRC), where she directs the Policy Research and Systems Change (PRASC) Lab.
 During her time at the SSRC, Dr. Hanna has written, administered, and collaborated on grant projects addressing public policy and system change at the intersections of health, education, and the environment.

 Currently, she serves as Co-Principal Investigator on a Health Resources & Services Administration-funded project that is a joint project of the University of Mississippi Medical Center and the SSRC at Mississippi State University.
-The 4-year, $14M Mississippi Thrive project is designed to examine and strengthen the developmental health system for young children in Mississippi, ranging from developmental health promotion, to screening, referral, and treatment.
+The 5-year, $17.5M Mississippi Thrive project is designed to examine and strengthen the developmental health system for young children in Mississippi, ranging from developmental health promotion, to screening, referral, and treatment.

 Previously, Dr. Hanna served as Co-Director for Mississippi KIDS COUNT, an Annie E. Casey-funded program that provides policy-relevant data, statistics and original research about the health, education, and overall well-being of Mississippi’s children.
 In this role, she partnered with the Center for Population Studies at the University of Mississippi to conduct education, outreach, and research on census participation in the state and served on the governor’s 2020 Census Complete Count Committee as the Education Subcommittee Chairperson.

 Dr. Hanna earned a PhD in public policy and administration and a MS in sociology from Mississippi State University (MSU).
 She received her undergraduate training in psychology at the University of Mississippi.
-She is a member of the System Dynamics Society and was formerly named a Founders’ Forum Fellow for the American Society for Public Administration.
+She is a member of the American Society for Public Administration and was formerly named a Founders’ Forum Fellow.